 1 cup buttermilk

-2. In food processor or blender, process sugar, thawed corn kernels, and buttermilk until combined, about 5 seconds.
-Add eggs and process until well combined (corn lumps will remain), about 5 seconds longer.
+3. In a food processor or blender, process the sugar, thawed corn kernels and buttermilk until combined, about 5 seconds.
+Add the eggs and process until well combined (corn lumps will remain), about 5 seconds longer.

-3. Using rubber spatula, make well in center of dry ingredients; pour wet ingredients into well.
-Begin folding dry ingredients into wet, giving mixture only a few turns to barely combine; add melted butter and continue folding until dry ingredients are just moistened.
-Pour batter into prepared baking dish; smooth surface with rubber spatula.
-Bake until deep golden brown and toothpick inserted in center comes out clean, 25 to 35 minutes.
-Cool on wire rack 10 minutes; invert cornbread onto wire rack, then turn right side up and continue to cool until warm, about 10 minutes longer.
+5. Pour the batter into the prepared baking dish and smooth the surface with a rubber spatula.
+Bake until deep golden brown and a toothpick inserted in the center comes out clean, 20 to 30 minutes.
+Cool on a wire rack for 10 minutes, then invert cornbread onto wire rack, turn right side up and continue to cool until warm, about 10 minutes longer.
 Cut into pieces and serve.